jedfoster/Readmore.js/README.md

 * `trigger`: the "Read more" or "Close" element that was clicked
 * `element`: the block that is being collapsed or expanded
 * `expanded`: Boolean; `true` means the block is expanded

+`beforeToggle` can return `false` if you want to stop the execution and avoid expanding the block.

 #### Callback example: